 The secret to a long-lasting relationship is not just luck or chemistry.
 Research from Dr. John Gottman has identified a simple but powerful formula, grounded in rigorous scientific study.
-The essence is straightforward: for every negative interaction you have, aim for at least five positive ones.
+The essence is straightforward: For every negative interaction you have, aim for at least five positive ones.
 When you get this balance right, your relationship can thrive.
+But what does this really mean in practice?
+And why does this specific number matter so much?

 Understanding the Ratios: It’s Not Just About Conflicts